 Nabors Industries’ operating cash flows

-Nabors Industries’ capex and free cash flow
+Nabors Industries’ free cash flow

 NBR’s capital expenditure (or capex) rose 41% in the year leading up to 1Q17.
 Its negative CFO coupled with its higher capex led to its FCF deteriorating significantly in 1Q17 compared to 1Q16.

 In 1Q17, NBR’s FCF was -$241 million, compared to $32 million a year earlier.
 In six of the past 13 quarters, Nabors Industries’ FCF was negative.